johnshearing/PrivateKeyVault/README.md

 You can use this menu to launch the tasks you wish to accomplish using the PrivateKeyVault.
 The menu is customizable to your individual needs.

+The first menu item launches MyEtherWallet which is used for commanding your accounts on the Ethereum blockchain without exposing your private keys to any other device.
+In the description is a link to a video which show how that is done.

+The second menu option just opens a new terminal window.

+The third option opens the file manager.

+The fouth menu option allows you to select a text file to open with the LeafPad text editor.
+If do not select a file when using this option then a new document will be opened for editing.

+The fifth item initiates a file encryption task using GPG.

+The sixth menu item reads a file and sends it to the touch screen as a parade of QR-Codes.
+There is one QR-Code for each line in the file.
+These

 By way of introduction, let’s try moving text out of the PrivateKeyVault from the command line.
 In this first example we will show the QR-Code representation of "hello world"